 In this example experiment (Figure 3A), we recorded a mouse running on the spherical treadmill for 10 minutes.
 Motion data was acquired at 20 Hz concomitantly with digital outputs that can be used to trigger individual image frame capture from a sCMOS camera.
 To measure locomotion from awake head fixed mice, we used the Teensy interface to record from two ADNS-9800 motion sensors (Figures 1A and 2A).

-ADNS-9800 sensor boards are low cost, and can measure up to 8200 counts per inch, allowing for more sensitive measurement of mouse movement than a normal computer mouse.
-For example, a standard computer mouse, the Logitech M100 (Logitech, PN: 910-001601), measures up to 1000 counts per inch, making the ADNS-9800 sensor over 8 times more precise at its highest setting.
-ADNS-9800 sensors were affixed to a “spherical treadmill” setup and wired to the Teensy as demonstrated in Figure 2A.
+ADNS-9800 sensor boards are low cost, and can measure up to 8200 counts per inch, allowing for sensitive measurement of mouse movement relative to other tracking devices.
+For example, the LED of a standard computer mouse, the Logitech M100 (Logitech, PN: 910-001601), measures up to 1000 counts per inch, making the ADNS-9800 sensor over 8 times more precise at its highest setting.
+For these experiments we affixed ADNS-9800 sensors were to the housing of a Styrofoam ball spherical treadmill and wired them to the Teensy as demonstrated in Figure 2A.

 We calculated the velocity of the mouse, which averaged 2.16 + 4.46 cm/s over the 10 minute period (mean + std) with a maximum velocity of 35.9 cm/s, in general agreement with velocities reported for head-fixed mice running on a spherical treadmill (Dombeck, et al. 2007, Howe and Dombeck 2016)).

 To characterize the temporal precision of the Teensy interface, we measured the timing of the Teensy digital output, and compared it to the theoretical 20 Hz signal using a linear model.
 We found that digital outputs have a near-perfect linear relationship with the theoretical signal (Figure 3B).
 However, we noted a 28.9 µs per second positive drift, resulting in an actual frequency of 19.999 Hz instead of 20.000 Hz.
 To further examine whether this small timing drift depends upon the frequency of data acquisition or the timing of the digital outputs, we performed 5 minute long recording sessions without a live mouse at 20, 50, and 100 Hz, and a 0.5ms long digital pulse designed to trigger image capture from the camera.
 We found that the actual frequencies were 19.999, 49.999, and 99.997 Hz, respectively.
-These all correspond to an approximately 30 µs delay per second, suggesting that the timing drift is independent of the data acquisition rate.
+These all correspond to an approximately 30 µs delay per second, suggesting that the timing drift is independent of the data acquisition rate and reflects the internal frequency of the Teensy microcontroller.

 Having assessed the timing of digital outputs, we next wanted to assess its variation in timing across different output samples.
 We calculated the root mean squared error (RMSE) of the difference between the recorded timing of each digital output sample and the predicted times from the linear model.
 The root mean squared error is 38.3 microseconds, indicating that the digital output has microsecond-level precision.
 Together, these results demonstrate that the Teensy interface using the IntervalTimer function can be used to generate digital pulses for precise image frame capture during behavioral experiments while maintaining alignment of imaging data with behavioral parameters.